software-atelier/issue-tracking-sync/README.md

     * /config

-subdirectory of the current directory
+subdirectory of the current directory.

 Place a file in either of the two locations, and define the path to your settings JSON along with application-wide properties: